Lucy Burns: National Woman's Party

-The National Woman's Party led dozens of women to picket the White House in Washington, D.C. as Silent Sentinels beginning in January 1917.
+The National Woman's Party led dozens of women to picket the White House in Washington, D.C., as Silent Sentinels beginning in January 1917.
 A bi-partisan organization, it directed its attacks at the office of the President of the United States, in this case, Woodrow Wilson.
 Burns also opposed World War I, seeing it as a war led by powerful men that resulted in young men being drafted and giving their lives with little free will.
 Throughout her career with the National Woman's Party, Burns was known to have a bitter sense of injustice and become angry because of the actions of the President or apathetic Americans.

 Life in American jail

 Burns was arrested in 1917 while picketing the White House and was sent to Occoquan Workhouse.
 In jail, Burns joined Alice Paul and many other women in hunger strikes to demonstrate their commitment to their cause, asserting that they were political prisoners.
 Burns was prepared for the hunger strikes since she had previously participated in this and been force-fed in prison in Britain with the WSPU.
 Being imprisoned did not stop Burns' activism.
 From within the workhouse she organized protests with other prisoners.

 Burns also helped organize and circulate one of the first documents that defined the status of political prisoners.
 This document described the rights of political prisoners and listed their demands for an attorney, family visits, reading and writing materials, and food from outside the prison.
 It was circulated through holes in the walls until every suffrage prisoner had signed it.
 Once prison officials realized what Burns was doing, they had her transferred to a district jail and put in solitary confinement.

 After Burns was released, she was quickly rearrested for continuing protests, picketing, and marching at the White House.
 Upon her third arrest in 1917, the judge aimed to make an example of Burns, and she was given the maximum sentence.
 Once again a prisoner at Occoquan Workhouse, Lucy Burns endured what is remembered as the "Night of Terror."
 The women were treated brutally and were refused medical attention.
 To unite the women, Burns tried to call roll and refused to stop despite numerous threats by the guards.
-When they realized Lucy Burns's spirit was not going to be easily broken, they handcuffed her hands above her head to her cell door and left her that way for the entire night.
+When they realized Lucy Burns's spirit was not going to be easily broken, they stripped her naked and handcuffed her hands above her head to her cell door and left her that way for the entire night.
 Burns was so loved and respected by her fellow suffragists that the women in the cell across from her held their hands above their head and stood in the same position.
 Despite her courage and extraordinary leadership skills, the burden of working so diligently did bother Burns at times; she once told Alice Paul, "I am so nervous I cannot eat or sleep.
 I am such a coward I ought to be a village seamstress, instead of a Woman's Party organizer."